Brooks–Baxter War: Clayton administration

+Democrats, calling themselves "Conservatives," strongly opposed granting freedmen voting rights, viewing it as an overreach of the 14th Amendment.
+Their resistance stemmed from a perceived threat to political power and social order.
+Frustration grew as they had to pay taxes for infrastructure while still being disenfranchised, fueling opposition to Radical policies.

 Violence soon erupted throughout the state.
 Former Confederate Army officers in nearby Memphis, Tennessee, formed the Ku Klux Klan to fight against the new order.
 The Klan quickly spread into Arkansas.
 Republican officials, including Congressmen James Hinds, were attacked, as were black citizens seeking to exercise their new civil rights.
 Hinds and Brooks were ambushed by gunmen on the road in Monroe County, while traveling to a political event.
 Brooks was severely wounded and Hinds was killed.
 Hinds was the first sitting member of congress to ever be murdered, and his murder created national disgust for the ongoing political violence in the South.
 A coroner's inquest identified a local Democratic official and suspected Ku Klux Klansman as the killer.
 Most contemporaries blamed the Klan, which had threatened to kill Hinds and was actively killing and assaulting other Republicans.
 Reflecting the times, no-one was ever arrested for the murder.
 As more violence spread throughout the state, Clayton declared martial law in 14 counties.

 Many Democratic newspapers denied the existence of the secretive Ku Klux Klan while still reporting on the violence.
 20th-century research shows the Klan was responsible for most of the violence in the state at this time.
 A state militia was organized to put down the violence, although it was poorly equipped.
 With no uniforms and irregular weapons and mounts, the militia was often mistaken for wandering bands of plunderers, sparking a brief but long-remembered "Militia War", and causing terror throughout the state.
 This was similar to what was going on in North Carolina at the same time, now referred to as the Kirk–Holden war.

 Fearing he could not guarantee the integrity of the polling places, Clayton canceled fall elections in counties where political violence had broken out.
 In doing so, however, he further reduced the Democratic vote, and the state ended up supporting the election of President Grant, the Republican candidate, despite the population being mostly Democratic.